Amber Biology now offers on-site training in Python programming for biology and scientific computing

 If you are interested in having us teach a course at your location, contact us.

-Python For Life Scientists at Boston Children's Hospital, Boston MA - Course starts: Feb.
-13th 2018 (SOLD OUT - enrollment is now closed for this session)
+Python For Life Scientists at Boston Children's Hospital, Boston MA - Course starts: Jan.
+2019 (Enrollment is limited to Children's Hospital researchers)

 An 8-week introduction to computer programming in Python, for life scientists who want to use Python in their own research.